my-lambda-projects/Lambda/9-markdown/callbacks.md

 }
 ```

 The print\( \) function takes another function as a parameter and calls it inside.
-This is valid in JavaScript and we call it a ""callback”.
+This is valid in JavaScript and we call it a “callback”.
 So a function that is passed to another function as a parameter is a callback function.
 But that’s not all.

 **You can also watch the video version of callback functions below:**